gkappler/MathDataScienceProgramming/courses/curriculum/Week 2/week2.md

 # Essential mathematical notation and proofs:
+A journey starts at the very beginning.
+At the very beginning is notation and logic.

 Candidates for curriculum materials:
 -   <https://www.birmingham.ac.uk/Documents/college-eps/college/stem/Student-Summer-Education-Internships/Proof-and-Reasoning.pdf> (Understand chapter 1-4)
 -   <https://en.wikibooks.org/wiki/Mathematical_Proof> (read and test your understanding above)
 -   <http://math.berkeley.edu/~hutching/teach/proofs.pdf> (read and test your understanding above)
 -   <https://faculty.math.illinois.edu/~vddries/main.pdf> (read and test your understanding above)

 Each course takes a full semester to teach.
 You need not read these books in entirety.